calebrussel77/e-commerce-shop/README.md

 ## Usage

-### ES Modules in Node
+### Typescript for the project

-I have used Ecmasript 6 with typescript in the backend in this project.
+I have used typescript in the backend and the Frontend in this project.
 Be sure to have at least Node v14.6+ .

 ### Env Variables